federatedbookkeeping/task-tracking/README.md

 ### Conflict Management
 <details>

 Wherever it is possible to make changes to the same data in multiple places, conflicts are likely to occur.
-There are many different ways of handling these, which the project examines [here](<./docs/project-background/Milestone%202/2a%20-%20Requirements%20Analysis/Tiki_requirements.md>).
+The project examines a variety of approaches to [handling conflicts](<./docs/project-background/Milestone%202/2a%20-%20Requirements%20Analysis/Tiki_requirements.md>).

 </details>

 ## How to Federate Applications
-See the [practical guide](./docs/federation-guide.md) to learn how to do this.
+See the [practical guide to system federation](./docs/federation-guide.md) to learn how to do this.

 ## Original Project Plan and Structure
 For details of the project's original plan and structure, see the [NGI Assure proposal](./docs/project-background/ngi-assure-application.md).